UoB-COMSM0166/2026-group-11/README.md

 **Epic E1: Core PvE Tower Defence Loop**

-- **US1.1 – Player**: As a player, I want to defend my village from waves, so that the challenge grows.
+- **US1.1 – Player**: As a player, I want to defend my village from enemy waves, so that the level becomes more challenging over time.
   - **Acceptance Criteria**: Given that a level has loaded and enemies have spawned, when an enemy enters tower range, then the tower attacks a valid target.

 - **US1.2 – Player**: As a player, I want to upgrade towers, so that I can handle stronger enemies.
   - **Acceptance Criteria**: Given that the player has enough **gold** and selects a tower, when the upgrade is confirmed, then gold is deducted and the tower statistics change.

-- **US1.3 – Player**: As a player, I want defeat feedback, so that I know when I have lost.
+- **US1.3 – Player**: As a player, I want clear defeat feedback, so that I know when the village has been lost.
   - **Acceptance Criteria**: Given that enemies are moving along the path, when an enemy reaches the village, then **health** decreases.
 If health reaches zero, then the defeat screen appears.

 **Epic E2: Content and Balance**